 Low-dimensional (super)conductors at low temperature or high magnetic field are a fantastic playground for experimentalists.
 Our research activities aim at unveiling new quantum phenomena related to 2d superconductivity, quantum localization, and quantum Hall effect.
 We are currently focusing on:

-- Control of quantum coherence in the quantum Hall effect in graphene
+- Quantum coherence and anyon physics in the quantum Hall effect in graphene

-- Strongly disordered superconductors and the Cooper-pair insulator
+- Strongly disordered superconductors and their applications to quantum circuits

 - Topological Josephson junctions